usnistgov/hyperspy_tutorial/instructions/index.rst

 |

-Thank you for registering for the 2020 ACMM HyperSpy workshop on data analysis in materials science.
+Thank you for attending  the 2020 CCEM Image Processing workshop on using HyperSpy for open source EELS data analysis.
 This interactive workshop session will introduce you to modern techniques of data analysis for materials science and microscopy data within the scientific Python environment, with time for questions and individual help.